bahodge/candlekeep-mysteries/adventures/soul_worth_breaking/Notes.md

 ---
 We trick the guards in the Nobel quarter and get to the Chateau Veil.
 It is a house that resides in the shadow of the city's wall.
 We are granted an audience with [[Cedric Vail]] to audition for the ball.

+We perform a audition and impress [[Cedric Vail]].
+Some people say that he only destroyed the city to prevent peasants from walking in through the city in the noble. [[Lucian Veilcross]] also